-The public IP address of Router 2 should be configured as the IP address of this IP extension in AltiWare for IP Phone 3.
+The public IP address of Router 2 should be configured as the IP address of this IP extension in AltiWare.
 If it is changed dynamically, then assign dynamic IP address configuration for that extension.

-• IP Phone 1 and IP Phone 2
+IP Phone 1 and IP Phone 2

-When configuring local IP Phone 1 and IP Phone 2, you should set up the AWIP to AltiWare's IP address 192.168.1.2.
+When configuring local IP Phone 1 and IP Phone 2, you should set up the GKIP or GWIP based on the gatekeeper/gateway mode.
+In this case, AltiGatekeeper's/AltiWare's IP address are the same, which is 192.168.1.2.

-Router 1 is also a H.323 NAT.
-You need to set up the H.323FWIP for this H.323 NAT to the private IP address of AltiWare 192.168.1.2.
-For information on how to set up the H.323 traffic forwarding for H.323 NAT, please refer to "Setting up H.323" Traffic Forwarding for H.323 NAT" on page 9-24.
+Router 1 is also a NAT.
+You need to set up the H323FWIP for this NAT to the private IP address of AltiWare 192.168.1.2.
+For information on how to set up the H.323 traffic forwarding for H.323 NAT, please refer to page 9-28.